6 Best Views in Prague (+ How to Find Them!)Czechia

 Letna Beer Garden

-A park, a beer garden, and one of the best views in Prague: what more could you ask for?
+A park, a cold Czech beer, and one of the best views in Prague: what more could you ask for?

 The weather and the fact that we visited at 11:30 AM meant that this view of Prague was not as incredible as some of the others that we saw, but on a warm summer’s night with a lively crowd and a beautiful sunset, not to mention while sipping a beer in Prague, I have no doubt that this view would be one to remember.

 Old Town Bridge Tower